billyquith/GWork/README.md

 ## Changes

-- See CHANGELOG for changes to Gwork, and the differences from GWEN.
+- See [CHANGELOG][changes] for changes to Gwork, and the differences from GWEN.

 ## Issues